Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench: Bulk geometry in the Schr o dinger picture

 \subsection{Time evolution of bulk excitations in the SSD/M\"obius quench}

-In the above, we studied the time-evolution of the black hole horizon in the SSD and M\"{o}bius quenches.
-As pointed out in Sec.\ \ref{sec:stress}, the thermal states are well approximated by the high-energy eigenstates.
-In this section, we especially consider the states created by inserting spinless primary operators ${\cal O}_h$ with conformal dimensions $h_L=h_R=h$ on the vacuum state.
-It is known that a primary operator ${\cal O}_h$ with large conformal dimension $h>\frac{c}{24}$ creates a black hole in AdS with temperature

-On the other hand, a primary operator ${\cal O}_{h,\bar{h}}$ with small conformal dimension $c\gg h$ creates a small bulk excitation on the pure AdS spacetime created by the matter fields dual to ${\cal O}_{h,\bar{h}}$.
-In this section, we consider how this small bulk excitation time-evolves under the SSD and M\"{o}bius quenches.
+We studied the time-evolution of the black hole horizon in the SSD and M\"{o}bius quenches.
+It is known that thermal states are well approximated by the high-energy eigenstates.
+In this section, we consider the states created by inserting spinless primary operators ${\cal O}_h$ with conformal dimensions $h_L=h_R=h$ on the vacuum state.
+A primary operator ${\cal O}_h$ with large dimension $h>\frac{c}{24}$ creates a black hole in AdS with temperature $ T=\frac{1}{2\pi}\sqrt{\frac{24h}{c}-1}$ while one with small dimension $c\gg h$ creates a small bulk excitation on the pure AdS created by the matter fields dual to ${\cal O}_{h}$.
+In this section, we consider how this small bulk excitation time evolves under the SSD and M\"{o}bius quenches.